atetheone/multitenant_bis/SETUP_INSTRUCTIONS.md

    - Password: `password123`
    - Email Confirm: ✅ (checked)
 4. **Click "Create User"**
+5. **Verify the user appears in the users list with a green checkmark**

 ### Step 3: Run the Database Setup Script